bdub75/Rubrix_pdsnd_github/README.md

 ### Description
 Project is to allow travelers the opportunity to compare cities as to the relationship of travel time and the travelers interest.
 Basic statistical data will be represented to give a travler information needed to have a good experienece.
+Details include:
+- Best routes to take in the shortest amount of time.
+- Includes demographic details to suite interest of the traveler.

 ##Installation
 ***